What digital products are subject to tax?

 RAS is prewritten software provided remotely.
-In other words, the buyer pays the seller for the right to access and use the software, which resides on the seller’s server or the server of a third party.
+In other words, the buyer pays the seller for the right to access and use the prewritten software, which resides on the seller’s server or the server of a third party.
 (An Application Service Provider is an example of a business that may provide RAS.)
-(See section 301(6)(b) of ESHB 2075 or section 201(6)(b) of SHB 2620).
-Before the effective date of ESHB 2075, income derived from providing RAS was subject to business and occupation (B&O) tax under the Service & Other Activities classification.
-Effective July 26, 2009, the sale of RAS is classified as a retail sale for B&O tax purposes and is subject to sales or use tax.
+RAS is classified as a retail sale for B&O tax purposes and is subject to sales or use tax.
 The purchase of prewritten software is exempt if the purchaser uses the software to provide RAS.
-(See section 302(2)(f) of ESHB 2075 or section 201(6)(b) of SHB 2620).

 What is a digital code and how is it taxed?

-A code provides purchasers the right to obtain one or more products.
+Digital code provides purchasers with the right to obtain one or more digital products.

-If all the products available through the code are digital and have the same tax treatment, the code is considered a digital code.
-Digital codes are taxed the same way as the underlying products.
-(See sections 302(11)(b)(ii), 501, and 601 of ESHB 2075.)
+If all the digital products available through the code are digital and have the same tax treatment, the code is considered a digital code.
+Digital codes are taxed the same way as the underlying digital product.

 How these laws apply